themainframe/led-matrix-driver-esp32/README.md

-# `TXLED` - LED Matrix Driver Firmware
+# LED Matrix Driver Firmware

-This is the firmware for the TXLED 144-LED matrix driver.
+This is the firmware for my ESP32-based 144-LED matrix driver.